"Tjo her spirit": Ladies copy gentle gf asking for Red Bull, SA loves Ntandokazi

 Women Copy Soft-Spoken GF Asking for Red Bull in Video, Ntando and Bash Dubbed Couple of the Month

-- One woman, Ntandokazi (Ntando), was trending for speaking to her boyfriend, Bash, kindly has taken over on the socials
+- One woman, Ntandokazi (Ntando), who trended for speaking to her boyfriend, Bash, kindly has taken over on the socials

 - Ntando and Bash are content creators and have been documenting their love, and one of their TikTok videos went viral